dimforge/ncollide/docs/getting_started.md

 # Project structure
 The **ncollide** crate is only an interface for several, smaller interdependent crates part of the **ncollide** project.
-Thus if only a subset of the features is of interest to you, you may depend on them directly:
+Thus if only a subset of the features is of interest to you, you may directly depend on them individually:

 Crate name                  | Description
 ----------------------------|-------------